Adaptability and anti disciplinarian approaches to create the future

 Take Australia as an example: as the land of the self-employed, the give-a-go, lucky country then adaptability surely forms a natural part of Australian DNA.

-We are wired to adapt, so how are you setting up yourself and your business to succeed through exponential change?
+We are wired to adapt to changes in the business environment effectively, so how are you setting up yourself and your business to succeed through exponential change?
 What structure have you set up in your creative workspace to enable collaborative working, cross-pollination of ideas and serendipitous moments?
 How are you building Adaptability Quotient into your world?
 How will you measure its contribution?

 In the not too distant future we will see more than two or three vocational specialisms, more like six or seven, that will provide the adaptability to step up and serve our future needs, and industries that don’t exist now but will in the future.
 This means that work won’t necessarily feel like that thing you do between the things you do that you love.
 We’ll feel better for it, and live more enriched lives.